BC-COMS-2710/BC-COMS-2710.github.io/index.md

 * Participation - 10%

 Assignments
-: During the first 3 weeks of the course, students will complete daily assignments and week long assignments.
+: During the first 4 weeks of the course, students will complete a mix of daily assignments and week long assignments.
 These assignments will help students master the material while preparing them for their final projects

 - The daily assignments will be based on the day's lecture and then due at midnight.
 - The week long assignments will cover the previous week's material and will be due at midnight on Sunday night.